rinaykumar/moviemotion/README.md

 ### Challenges we ran into
 Learning Python, learning how to create a Discord bot, trying 20 different things to get user message history, searching the web for movie API's we could use for free, and working with our different schedules.

+### How to use it
+Once the bot's been invited to your favorite Discord server, just call on moviemotion with "!moviemotion" and you'll get a DM with 3 personalized movie recommendations.
+Simple as that!

 ### Screenshots
 <img src="images/movieMotion3.jpg" width="600">